Skip to main content

 The VAT computation will depend on your setup based on these scenarios:

-Scenario 1: Absorb Fees
+Scenario 1: Absorb Ticket Fees and Pass VAT to the Ticket Buyer

 Formula